-My second priority is to say that how we are dealing with our problems is not working and a shift to compassion based strategies is long overdue.
+The second priority is to suggest that how we are dealing with our problems is not working and a shift to compassion based strategies is long overdue.